Assault and battery

 Saeed Anwar battered India in the Independence Cup match in Chennai, smearing 194 off only 146 balls - then the biggest individual score in ODIs - in Pakistan's 35-run victory.
 None of his team-mates got more than 39.
 It might have helped that he had Shahid Afridi as a runner from the 19th over - Anwar was free to concentrate on bashing boundaries, and he did: there were 22 fours and five sixes, three of them off consecutive deliveries from Anil Kumble.

-Another brutal one-day display, this time the highest individual score in England's one-day international history.
-Robin Smith's violent 167 not out at Edgbaston - at the time the highest score anyone has made on the losing side in an ODI - started fairly sedately.
+Another brutal one-day display, England's highest individual score in the format at the time.
+Robin Smith's violent 167 not out at Edgbaston - then the highest score anyone has made on the losing side in an ODI - started fairly sedately.
 He went to his first one-day hundred off 136 deliveries, but then careered to 150 in another 20 balls as Paul Reiffel (11-1-70-1) disappeared to all parts.
 Thanks to Smith, England made 277 for 5, but Australia overhauled the total with a chilling efficiency, coasting to victory with nine balls and six wickets to spare.

 Birth of JJ Ferris, the deadly left-arm swing bowler who played Test cricket for Australia and England.
 In his eight Tests for the Aussies, Ferris wreaked havoc alongside Charlie Turner.
 His first act as a Test player was to bowl England out for 45, in Sydney in 1886-87, when he and Turner bowled unchanged.
 He later settled in England, for whom he played one Test, in Cape Town in 1891-92.
 Ferris took 13 for 91 in the match, and ended up with 61 wickets at the amazing average of 12.70.
 He was only 33 when he died of enteric fever in Durban in 1900 during the Boer War.